christiansassi/blockchain-project/README.md

 1. Download and intsall MetaMask from [here](https://metamask.io/download/).
 2. Click on `Import an existing wallet` and enter the following mnemonic phrase: `museum coin tiger catalog dutch doll daring toddler festival cushion fuel nest`.
 This mnemonic will be used by Ganache when you run the demo.
-3. Click on `+ Add Network > Add a network manually` and set the following:
+3. Click on `+ Add Network > Add a custom network` and set the following:
    - **Network Name**: `Ganache`
    - **RPC URL**: `http://127.0.0.1:8545`
    - **Chain ID**: `1337`
    - **Currency Symbol**: `ETH`

 By default, MetaMask will add the address at index 0, which is `0x40271F69d03387d2C4868B01F8b003D91c247358`.
 To use other addresses, go to MetaMask and click `+ Add account or hardware wallet > Import account`.
 Copy and paste the private key for the chosen account.
 For example, to import the second account (index 1), use the private key `0x8e2b0a8ad2a6c502ea7b37273f2070e7e01ab6d08059c94076d6c5f58e3000c3`, as shown in the Ganache console when you run the local Ethereum blockchain.
+Alternatively, you can click on `Add new Ethereum account`, and MetaMask will automatically select the next available account in order from the generated ones.

 # Getting Started